Uday0900/Selenium_Assessment/README.md

     - Ensure that the WebDriver is compatible with your browser version and is added to your system’s PATH.

 ## Running the Test
-1. Open the project in PyCharm:
+1. Open the folder in PyCharm:

 Using PyCharm, open your project and navigate to the script qa_selenium_test.py.
 Run the Test using Pytest: